2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 If the answer is no, then you may want to ignore such criticism, but if it is constructive, maybe you want to keep it in consideration.

-#### Misusing of the Digital Millenium Copyright Act
+#### Misusing of the Digital Millennium Copyright Act

 This is what could be considered the apex of mishandling criticism: the usage of DMCA takedowns to quash criticism towards your game.

 ::: note :::
 What follows **is not legal advice**.
 I am not a lawyer.

-If you want to know more (as in quantity and quality of information), contact your favourite lawyer.
+If you want to know more (as in quantity and quality of information), contact your favorite lawyer.
 :::::::::::::::

 Sadly, mostly in the YouTube ecosystem, DMCA takedowns are often used as a means to suppress criticism and make video-reviews disappear from the Internet.
 Useless to say that this is **potentially illegal** as well as **definitely despicable**.